pgtipping/Synthalyst/memory-bank/progress.md

   - Pagination for large data sets
   - Data visualization for email statistics
   - Robust error handling for API calls and missing data
+  - Database table existence checks to prevent errors
+  - Default values for all data variables to prevent undefined errors
+  - Comprehensive error handling for authentication and database operations

 - **Knowledge GPT**: